 Dr. Dede continues to shape the future of film and theatre arts through his teaching, research, and leadership, making him a respected figure in the Nigerian and global arts communities.

 Dr. Tertsea Joseph Ikyoive is a distinguished scholar and educator at Wigwe University, bringing several years of international teaching and research experience to his role.
-He holds a Bachelor of Arts degree in Theatre Arts, two master’s degrees—one in Theatre Arts from the University of Ibadan and another in Criminology and Forensic Studies from the University of KwaZulu-Natal, South Africa—and a Doctor of Philosophy from the University of KwaZulu-Natal.
+He holds a Bachelor of Arts degree in Theatre Arts, two master’s degrees—one in Theatre Arts from the University of Ibadan (2011) and another in Criminology and Forensic Studies (2022) from the University of KwaZulu-Natal, South Africa.
+He also holds a Doctor of Philosophy in Language and Media studies from the University of KwaZulu-Natal, Durban, South Africa.

 Dr. Ikyoive is also an accomplished author and poet, regularly presenting his work at conferences worldwide.
-He is actively involved in several organizations, including serving on the Editorial Board of Fortham Publishers, as a board member of the Fatilen Empowerment Foundation, and as the board secretary for Ipat Science and Technical College.
+He is currently the Acting Head of Department, Communication and Digital Media studies in the college of Arts.
+He also doubles as the college Examination and Records Officer.
+He is a member of the university senate and the editor of the University Newsletter.
+He is actively involved in several organizations, including serving as Director and Educational consultant at IPAT Educational Consultancy and Editing services, Editorial Board member of Fortham Publishers, board member of the Fatilen Empowerment Foundation, and as the board secretary for Ipat Science and Technical College.
+He is also a Member of the Ife Institute of Advanced Studies, Lagos Studies Association as well as member, Association of Nigerian Authors.
 His commitment to quality education and creative problem-solving aligns with Wigwe University’s mission of fostering innovation and excellence.
-Outside of academia, Dr. Ikyoive is skilled in graphic design and multimedia production and enjoys playing volleyball and table tennis.
+Outside of academia, Dr. Ikyoive is skilled in graphic design, book publishing and multimedia production and enjoys playing volleyball and table tennis.

 Dr. Oluwatayo B. Isijola is a distinguished theatre scholar and director currently serving as a faculty member at Wigwe University, Isiokpo.
 He earned his degrees in Theatre Arts from the University of Port Harcourt, specializing in dramaturgy and theatre directing.
 His early career included a pivotal role as a technical officer with the Rivers State Tourism Development Agency for CARNIRIV: The Port Harcourt Carnival, after which he spent a decade at the Federal University Oye-Ekiti, where he taught acting and directing for both stage and screen.